Robyn Regehr: Calgary Flames

 Following operations to repair the damage to Regehr's legs, doctors gained optimism, but expected he would be unable to skate before the end of the year.

 He far exceeded doctors' expectations; he was skating by the beginning of September and was back playing hockey less than four months following the accident.
 He played a five-game conditioning stint with the Saint John Flames of the American Hockey League in late October before being recalled by the Flames on October 28, 1999.
 That night, he made his NHL debut against the Ottawa Senators and was praised by his coach, Brian Sutter, for playing a mistake free game.
 He scored his first NHL goal on November 10 against the San Jose Sharks.
 Regehr played 57 games for the Flames in 1999–2000, scoring five goals and 12 points.
 He was the Flames nominee for the Bill Masterton Memorial Trophy, which recognizes perseverance, sportsmanship and dedication to hockey.
 At the age of 19, he was the youngest nominee in NHL history.
 The Flames also presented him with the Ralph T. Scurfield Humanitarian Award in honor of his perseverance.

 Regehr struggled in 2001–02, finishing with a team worst −24 plus/minus while occasionally being left out of the lineup as a healthy scratch.
 Unhappy with his season, he focused on improving his game.
 He overcame rib, abdominal and wrist injuries in 2002–03 to establish himself as a top defender with the team and earned a second Masterton Trophy nomination for his dedication.
 The Flames rewarded him with a five-year contract extension prior to the 2003–04 season.
 They also named him an alternate captain, a position he continuously held for the remainder of his stay in Calgary.

 Not known for his offensive ability, Regehr ended a 100-game goal scoring drought early in the season, finishing with four for the season.
-He set a career high with 18 points, and was a key player in the Flames improbable run to the 2004 Stanley Cup Finals facing top opposition players.
-He played the final two games of the Stanley Cup Finals despite tearing ligaments in his foot in game five.
+He set a career high with 18 points, and was a key player in the Flames improbable run to the 2004 Stanley Cup Final facing top opposition players.
+He played the final two games of the Stanley Cup Final despite tearing ligaments in his foot in game five.
 His performance in the post season earned him the praise of his opponents.